 The structure of the bone

 At the bottom, the tibia connects to the ankle bone (talus) and the fibula.
 Together they form the ankle joint.
 Here, the tibia forms an important prominence, called the medial malleoli.
 This is the knob that you can see and feel sticking out on the inside of your ankle.
-Important ankle ligaments attach onto the malleoli.
+Important ankle ligaments attach to the malleoli.

 Other important structures